Overview of Configuration Management Controls for CMMC 2.0 Compliance

 1. Conduct a Baseline Security Assessment

-• Identify all systems, applications, and network devices that handle controlled unclassified information (CUI).
+Begin by identifying all systems, applications, and network devices that handle controlled unclassified information (CUI).
+Document current system configurations and security settings, then compare existing configurations with CMMC 2.0 requirements to identify compliance gaps.

 2. Develop and Document Secure System Baselines